najibu-app/najibu-app.github.io/index.md

 ## Who I Am

-I'm Alfred Wayne Kinyua, a Software Engineer specializing in scalable application development and DevOps engineering.
+I'm Alfred, a Software Engineer specializing in scalable application development and DevOps engineering.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/alfred-wayne-kinyua/) where I document my technical journey.
 As the sole architect and developer of **Najibu**, I designed and implemented this comprehensive Bible trivia platform from ground zero.

 ## 🎯 The Project: Najibu Bible Quiz App